-Regionally, the Company is focused on identifying additional deposits on the Property and believes that in addition to the Deposit, the Property exhibits what appears to be the potential for a VMS district or camp based on the number of known mineralized showings and geophysical anomalies identified along its 38 kilometre strike length.
+The Company is focused on identifying additional deposits on the Property and surrounding region.
+The results from the summer prospecting program has proven that, that in addition to the Deposit, the Property exhibits what appears to be the potential for a VMS district or camp based on the number of known mineralized showings and geophysical anomalies identified along its 38 kilometre strike length.